HinChou/Web-Scraper/README.md

 # Thoughts:
 * DataFrame & Series object have a nice feature about handling the missing data than list, array, dict.
 * Exception handlings are important in web scraping.
-* For avoiding blocking by servers (hit limits), try to include sleep time of web crawler and fake ip.
+* For avoiding blocking by servers (hit limits), try to include a sleep time of web crawler and fake dynamic ip.